 History of Budapest versus Berlin

 Budapest had been liberated and reoccupied multiple times in the past before unification.
-After the towns came together in 1873, it flourished like it never had before.
+After the towns came together in 1873, they flourished like they never had before.

-This however, was temporary, since the city was almost down to bits post the world wars.
-The rule of Soviet Union ended in 1991 and Hungary has seen massive development ever since.
+This, however, was temporary, since the city was almost down to bits post the world wars.
+The rule of the Soviet Union ended in 1991 and Hungary has seen massive development ever since.